 Investment is underway along the Inland Rail alignment for the development of business hubs and intermodal terminals to support Inland Rail.
 Intermodal terminals in regional centres along the rail corridor will also support regional supply chains and help producers gain better access to markets.

-The Australian Government and Queensland State Government are collaborating on businesses cases to consider the feasibility of intermodal terminal operations in addition to the existing terminal at Acacia Ridge, as well as improved connections to the Port of Brisbane.
+The Australian Government and Queensland State Government are collaborating on businesses cases to consider the feasibility of intermodal terminal operations in addition to the existing terminals at Acacia Ridge and Bromelton, as well as improved connections to the Port of Brisbane.